eersoy93/my-self-studying/README.md

 My self-studying journey about computer science and computer programming.
 This is inspired from [Coding Interview University](https://github.com/jwasham/coding-interview-university).

 ## The Journey
 The journey starts with July 26, 2024.
 Before the journey, I had studied many things but it is not planned, so the studying journey NOT from zero but this will be to hero I expect.
-The journey will being continued with cross-studying but not multitasking.
+The journey may be continued with multitasking.

 ### First Path